bbulpett/LR5/ch10/README.md

 #####"Indexes"

 Rails is set up so that databases automatically index the **id** column of a table.
 If a table has other columnns that will be regularly searched, such as foreign key columns used in join tables, adding an index can speed up those searches.
-Indices can be added in a number of ways.
+Indexes can be added in a number of ways.
 Perhaps the most common method is to add it when generating the table.
-For instance, in Chapter 9 we generated the following *join table*, which included indices for both tables:
+For instance, in Chapter 9 we generated the following *join table*, which included indexes for both tables:

         class CreateJoinTableCourseStudent < ActiveRecord::Migration
           def change